INITI-Playground/initi-playground-docs/docs/setup/video-tutorials.md

 Title:   Video tutorials
-Summary: List of video tutorials for Initi Playground
+Summary: List of video tutorials for INITI Playground
 Authors: Ondrej Prucha
 Date:    July 25, 2024
 blank-value:

 # Video tutorials

-The `Tutorials` section provides users with quick and easy access to instructional videos that help with various settings and features of the Initi Playground.
+The `Tutorials` section provides users with quick and easy access to instructional videos that help with various settings and features of the INITI Playground.
 These tutorials are designed to offer step-by-step guidance, making it easier to understand and configure the system to suit your needs.

 ## How to Access and Use Video Tutorials